-SHARP (Summer HIV/AIDS Research Program) is an innovative 3-month summer mentored internship and learning experience designed to inspire students from underrepresented communities to pursue further studies and careers in public health-oriented clinical, socio-behavioral, and community-focused research.
+SHARP (Summer HIV/AIDS Research Program) is an innovative 12-week summer mentored internship and learning experience designed to inspire students from underrepresented communities to pursue further studies and careers in public health-oriented clinical, socio-behavioral, and community-focused research.

 SHARP is funded through a grant from the National Institute of Mental Health, and is based at the San Francisco Department of Public Health, Office of AIDS—a global leader dedicated to finding new ways to track, prevent, and effectively treat HIV/AIDS.
 Our researchers are investigating a broad array of topics and strategies including mapping HIV infections and risk behaviors in San Francisco, assessing the reach and impact of HIV programs in diverse communities, and testing new prevention strategies such as vaccines and expanded HIV testing.

-In summer 2013, SHARP will welcome a cohort of four scholars into its program.
-Each of these scholars will conduct a focused research project under the mentorship of experienced faculty (please see Projects for a sample of projects).
+In summer 2014, SHARP will welcome a cohort of five scholars into its program.
+Each of these scholars will conduct a focused research project under the mentorship of experienced faculty (please see Projects tab for a sample of projects).
 Scholars will also attend a series of weekly seminars on topics including research design and methods, promising HIV prevention approaches, and possible research careers.
 Scholars will also have opportunities to shadow clinical trial and community outreach staff, attend community consultations on research, and participate in social and networking events with other scholars as well as minority young investigators from local academic institutions.
 After completing the program, scholars will be encouraged to continue interacting with each other and future cohorts through the SHARP portal, a social media and learning website.

 “I can honestly say that SHARP has been one of the very best parts of my educational path to date – I’ve deepened my understanding of the research process, gained concrete skills that will allow me to work in the field, and formed relationships with incredible mentors and peers.” – Marla Renee Fisher, 2012 SHARP Scholar